 These documents will be used to support a legal brief written by your attorney in support of your petition for a NIW green card.
 Together, the entire package will be submitted to the appropriate service center.
 No originals should be submitted, and all documents should be translated into English (accompanied by a certification by the translator).
 Please find below the Step-by-step process that we utilize in order to assist our clients in obtaining the National Interest Waiver.
 To determine you qualify please check out our evaluation here in order to speak with an attorney to go over your qualification and the full process.

 Step-by-Step Process to Apply for a Green Card through the NIW

 How an Experienced NIW Visa Attorney Can Help

 If you are interested in a green card through the National Interest Waiver visa program, Colombo & Hurd can help.
 We have helped a myriad of clients obtain EB-2 visas, both through the NIW and the traditional process.
-While we cannot guarantee results, we can promise that we will work diligently on your behalf in order to increase the likelihood of a favorable outcome.
-That said, as of the writing of this information in 2019 we have never received a denial of a EB-2 NIW Application.
+Through the process we will work diligently on your behalf in order to increase the likelihood of a favorable outcome.
+That said, as of the writing of this information so far throughout 2019-20 we have never received a denial of a EB-2 NIW Application.